WhatsaByte may collect a share of sales or other compensation from the links on this page.

-Bad Pool Header is a common blue screen of death error, alongside all the other Windows errors.
-It can occur in all versions of Windows, including Windows 7, Windows 8, 8.1, and Windows 10.
+Bad Pool Header is a common blue screen of death error that can occur in all versions of Windows, including Windows 7, Windows 8, 8.1, and Windows 10.

 What Does Bad Pool Header Mean?